 - bleeding disorders or current treatment

 Do not take these drugs from any doctor who is not a qualified dispenser of mifepristone.
 Under Federal law, mifepristone can only be provided by a doctor who has:

-- the ability to diagnose a pregnancy outside of the womb;
+the ability to diagnose a pregnancy outside of the uterus;

 the ability to provide surgical intervention in cases of severe bleeding or incomplete abortion, or have made plans to provide such care through others, and are able to assure patient access to medical facilities equipped to provide blood transfusions and resuscitation, if necessary.